 - 1/2 cup lime juice (Indonesia: air jeruk nipis)

-- square cream/butter crackers (I used the old school Khong Guan brand crackers)
+- square cream/butter crackers (try using Saltine crackers, or old school Khong Guan brand crackers)

 - lime zest

 - 20cm x 20cm x 5 cm pan

 - Combine whipping cream and sweet condensed milk in a mixing bowl.

 - Add lime juice and whisk until thickened, about 1 minute.